edsu/mediator/README.md

-medium-inator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com`.
-When tweets are found, the medium url is identified (possibly via link-shortening) and is used to extract relevant metadata from Medium pages.
-Medium have done a nice job with their meta tags, so this shouldn't be too tough.
+medium-inator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com` urls.
+When tweets are found, the medium url is identified (possibly via link-shortening) which is then used to extract relevant metadata from Medium pages, which is then saved off in the database.
+Medium have done a nice job with their meta tags, so we could probably use an html5 parser to get at it.

+## The App

+medium-inator can probably start out as a single page app that displays trending Medium stories.
+The stories will be listed by the number of times they've been mentioned on Twitter.
+Each story can use the author, collection, publication date and image url.
+The default view will be for trending stories in the last hour, but we should be able to add a control to switch to day or week.

+It might also be fun to display what collections and users are trending, and how stories are being referenced from multiple collections.

+## The Database

-Here's the data we can store.
+Here's the data we should be able to store:

 ### Tweet